VenmoGuide.com - Beginner's Guide to Venmo

 Moreover, ID verification on Venmo is pretty straightforward.
 All you have to do is head to the “Settings” menu, navigate to the “Identity Verification” option, and proceed with the requirements.

 Also, the process usually takes a few minutes, but in some instances, you may be required to provide documentation.
-And documentation reviews typically take 2-3 business days to be processed.
+Documentation reviews typically take 2-3 business days to be processed.

 In Summary